atuttle/blog/blog/2022/design-naively.md

 So put it in the monolith.
 Use algorithms that are easy to implement.
 Avoid complex workflows like message queues and service busses.

 Watch activity logs.
 Measure performance.
-When, _**and only when**_ you're spending less time fixing bugs and adding features than you are on holding the application's hand so that it can finish the computationally-expensive processes, and/or when those processes become critical-path to the success of your business, that's when you invest time and money in them to add complexity and support the increased demand.
+When, _**and only when**_ it's being stressed near to its breaking point so you have to closely monitor the feature during heavy usage periods to make sure it doesn't explode and ruin your day, and/or when those processes become critical-path to the success of your business, should you invest time and money to add complexity and support increased demand.